Niranjan7771/LanMeet/README.md

 - **Heartbeat timeouts:** Run the server with `--log-level debug` and start clients with `--log-level DEBUG` to trace heartbeat send/receive intervals; matching timestamps quickly surface stalled links.
 - **Firewall rules:** Allow inbound UDP/TCP on the configured ports (defaults: TCP `55000`, UDP `56000` series, UDP `59500` for latency, HTTP `8100` & `8700`).
-- **Pre-shared key mismatch:** If the client immediately drops back to the join screen, double-check the `--pre-shared-key` value on both the server and client CLI.
 - **Auto reconnect:** The client automatically retries with exponential backoff; the UI shows a reconnect banner.
 Use the Leave button if you want to abort the retry loop.
 - **No video/audio devices:** The video and audio modules degrade gracefully; check logs for hardware warnings.
 - **File transfer limits:** Large uploads depend on LAN speed; progress updates appear in the status line and File Sharing list.
 Use drag-and-drop for quick multi-file uploads.